 Is Hormone Replacement Therapy (HRT) Right for You?

 In addition to menopausal women, some younger women can also qualify for HRT.
 Those with menstrual irregularities or who experience hormonal imbalances without an identified cause are those who qualify.
 For these women, doctors use HRT to regulate their female sex hormones up until the time of menopause.
-Make sure to consult with a qualified physician when determining whether HRT is the right choice for you.
+Consult a qualified physician when determining whether HRT is the right choice.

 What Is Hormone Replacement Therapy (HRT)?